RPirie96/FDADrugPropAnalysis/README.md

 # An analysis of the physicochemical properties of oral drugs from 2000 to 2022

-Daniel Cole, Rachael Pirie, Harriet A. Stanway-Gordon, Hannah L. Stewart, Kirsty L. Wilson and Michael J. Waring
+Daniel J. Cole, Katherine Fowler, Ian R. Hardcastle, Summer Paton, Rachael Pirie, Harriet A. Stanway-Gordon, Hannah L. Stewart, Jack Tyerman, Kirsty L. Wilson and Michael J. Waring

 Code to accompany the above paper.